Eliot Marshall: Post UFC

 Despite his cut from the UFC, he was featured in the countdown show for UFC 111: St-Pierre vs Hardy from the camp of then-Interim Heavyweight Championship challenger Shane Carwin.

 Eliot Marshall was expected to face Chris McNally at the Nemesis Fighting: MMA Global Invasion at the Hard rock in Punta Cana, Dominican Republic, but event was postponed to avoid a storm.
 The fight was rescheduled for December 10, 2010.

 Return to the UFC

 Marshall faced Luiz Cané on March 19, 2011 at UFC 128, replacing an injured Karlos Vemola.
 He lost the fight via TKO in the first round.

 Marshall fought Brandon Vera on October 29, 2011 at UFC 137, losing a unanimous decision.

 After the loss to Vera, Marshall was released by the UFC and later announced his retirement from MMA competition.

 Personal life

-Eliot and his wife Renee have two sons, Kannen and Simon.
+Eliot and his wife Renee have two sons.
 After retiring from professional competition, Eliot took over the head coach position of Team Elevation with notable students like two-time UFC Bantamweight champion TJ Dillashaw, Curtis Blaydes, Alistair Overeem, Neil Magny, Cory Sandhagen among others.